Herpes Simplex Natural Treatments by Jeffrey Dach MD

 Herpes is a common problem I see in the office.
 Many of these patients are on long term acyclovir, the standard anti-viral medication which is quite effective at suppressing recurrence.
-However, this drug is not without adverse side effects.
+However, the virus can develope drug resistance to acyclovir which is not without adverse side effects.
 Many would like to know about safer natural remedies.
-This article discusses Lysine, Olive Leaf, Lithium and low level laser natural treatments for Herpes which are also quite effective at eradicating infection and suppressing outbreaks.
+This article discusses Lemon Balm, Cimetidine, Aloe Vera, Lysine, Olive Leaf, Lithium and low level laser natural treatments for Herpes which are also quite effective at eradicating infection and suppressing outbreaks.

 Two Types of Herpes